misketmuskat/berkantgultekin/content/posts/death-of-the-author.en.md

 - Renaissance perspective made the viewer the center of space — a model of human dominance.
 - Modern data graphics suggest objectivity, but they rely on design choices, color scales, and framing.
 - Maps and charts hide the politics of what they exclude.

+Thus, **seeing is not neutral**; it is a cultural act shaped by power, language, and ideology.

+## The Language of Graphics: Searching for Rules
+Throughout history, scholars have tried to find a **universal grammar of visual communication** — a way to make images function like language, with rules and syntax.

+Philosophers and artists from the Renaissance to the Bauhaus believed that visual forms could express truth mathematically.
+Geometry and proportion were seen as bridges between art and science.
+Perspective drawings, color wheels, and design grids were all efforts to rationalize vision.